arjungup740/job-application-tracker/notes.md

 ### todo --

-* tweak llm prompt & output
-    * prompt strat
-        * could go through and get all the emails that relate to an application, then a second call classifies them into confirmation, rejection, other
+* could go through and get all the emails that relate to an application, then a second call classifies them into confirmation, rejection, other.
+This might lead to better classifications
-        * or just in one shot classify correctly
-    * add thread id? sender email?
+* add thread id? sender email? the general From field?

-* not gettting full set off messages
-* missing 3 jellyfish emails for example
+* not gettting full set of messages -- missing 3 jellyfish emails for example

-* not being written in order of date received
+* anytime we have something like "data scientist, product" we get "product" as a separate column.
+Those need to stay together

+* the appends are in weird format, writes the header each time as well
+* getting 0, 1,2, etc as headers
+* package to run daily

 ### reference